 Environmental Sustainability at Highgate School:

 Since the publication of Highgate School’s Environmental Sustainability Initial Strategy Plan in 2020, they have been working hard on their environmental performance in a range of areas.
-Recent successes include the establishment of a wildlife club for Key Stage 3 pupils and the hosting of a Mock COP event to parallel COP28, where Zack Polanski of the Green Party was welcomed as a guest speaker, as well as pupils from state and independent schools.
+Recent successes include the establishment of a wildlife club for Key Stage 3 pupils and the hosting of a Mock COP event to parallel the COP conference.

 Behind the scenes, the school has been working on trips and food—both areas where cuts in carbon emissions can be made.
 This work has been informed by a detailed survey of Highgate staff on their thoughts and feelings about the environment, and has also been feeding into improved environmental training for staff.
-June 2024 will see Highgate School hosting the third London Schools Eco Network CPD day for environmental educators across the capital.
-Look out for details on their website.
+June 2024 saw Highgate School hosting the third London Schools Eco Network CPD day for environmental educators across the capital.

 The Manchester Grammar School: